Command & Conquer (DOS, Windows)

 A short "popping" or "whooshing" sound effect is supposed to be played when a grenadier throws a grenade.
 The game tries to play toss, but the sound's filename is actually toss1.

 GDI mission 5eb is reported to be unreachable.
 In particular, the mission selection for this stage was supposed to only be available if choosing the eastern Belarus area to recover the stolen crate.
-Despite showing two arrows, they both lead to the SCG05EA instead of SCG05EB.
+Despite showing two arrows, they both lead to the SCG05EA mission, rather than one of them leading to SCG05EB.

 The mission appears to be fully playable, with enemies attempting to attack the player's base from both entrances, as well as attempting to sneak around behind the GDI base.
 Furthermore, this bug does not appear in the console ports of the game, where the mission is playable as it should be.